divided099/Zodder/README.md

 ZOD is a language I invented, yay!

-I can't even speak it though, but luckily I made an English - ZOD conversion program, that can also convert many other npc languages to ZOD, it's fantastic, it's called ZODDER, ZODDER this (ZOD language insert here)
+I can't even speak it though, but luckily I made an English - ZOD conversion program, that can also convert many other npc languages to ZOD, it's fantastic, it's called ZODDER, ZODDER this (T'W GYMOX, XKOP WK XJZMOM)

 also NOT programmed by ChatGPT, I pinky promise uwu